Kemerd/ADSBin/README.md

 R820T2 dongle.
 The High-Speed host is a hard requirement: 1090ES capture runs at 2.4 Msps of 8-bit I/Q (~4.8 MB/s), which exceeds the USB Full-Speed bandwidth available on smaller ESP32 parts.

+## Form factor and power

+ADSBin is the size of a thumb drive — about **3 in long × 1 in wide**, tapering from **½ in tall at its thinnest to 1 in at its highest**.
+It fits in a pocket or clips out of the way on the panel.

+The cutting-edge ESP32-P4 runs cool enough to stay passively cooled at this size, so there's no fan and no heat to manage.
+Power it however the cockpit allows:

+- **USB port** — plug it into an aircraft USB outlet and it runs off ship power.
+- **Battery bank** — any USB power bank makes it fully portable, no aircraft wiring required.

+Antenna is just as flexible: use the **built-in antenna** for a self-contained receiver, or wire up a **permanent external antenna** for better range and a fixed install.

 ## Rationale

 Commercial ADS-B receivers are comparatively expensive, and some gate decode features behind an app